carterprince/spotify-classification/README.md

 Have your notebook write a single JSON file to the `output/` folder.
 You can call it whatever you want, but just going with the model name in snake case (e.g. `random_forest.json`) is probably best.

+This JSON file is the only actual output required from your code.
 This ensures that for each model we have a consistent, streamlined way to read its performance and to see how each hyperparameter affected its performance.
 This will be immensely useful for writing the final report.

 Use this format for the JSON: